top of page

 Each artwork in this series treats the female gaze as structural power, showing how the subject can command, challenge, and redefine the space of the portrait

-The Shape of Memory Limited Edition Series
+The Triplets of Bincombe Series

 Blue Noir Series